-specialty care provider office visit cost-share if an office visit/ consultation occurs at the time of the service and the office visit/consultation is considered to be separately payable by HAP.
+If you see a provider that is part of a hospital-based or provider-based practice, you will pay your outpatient hospital clinic or facility cost-share plus the primary care or specialty care provider office visit cost-share if an office visit/consultation occurs at the time of the service and the office visit/consultation is considered to be separately payable by HAP.

-For specific covered services performed in an outpatient hospital observation setting, including your doctor's office, and what you pay for those services, see applicable sections within this Medical Benefits Chart.
+Services that are covered for you What you must pay when you get these services Outpatient hospital observation (continued) For specific covered services performed in an outpatient hospital observation setting, including your doctor's office, and what you pay for those services, see applicable sections within this Medical Benefits Chart.
 If you receive additional services, cost sharing for those services may apply.